326th/Roughness-measurement-respository/README.md

 # Requirement

-This project operate on Database, this project needs this database to operate properly, you can use your own database with the schema provided
+This project operate on Database, this project needs database to operate properly, you can use your own database by running Tables.sql to create nessesary tables.

 ## Made by Cosmic Express group